garden-io/garden/docs/reference/commands.md

     Also builds modules and dependencies if needed.

-    Optionally stays running and automatically re-builds and re-deploys services if their module source (or their dependencies&#x27; sources) change.
+    Optionally stays running and automatically re-builds and re-deploys services if their module source (or their dependencies' sources) change.

     Examples:

-        garden deploy              # deploy all modules in the project garden deploy my-service   # only deploy my-service garden deploy --force      # force re-deploy of modules, even if they&#x27;re already deployed garden deploy --watch      # watch for changes to code garden deploy --env stage  # deploy your services to an environment called stage
+        garden deploy              # deploy all modules in the project garden deploy my-service   # only deploy my-service garden deploy --force      # force re-deploy of modules, even if they're already deployed garden deploy --watch      # watch for changes to code garden deploy --env stage  # deploy your services to an environment called stage